 More Information About Ammocharis

-Ammocharis coranica is drought-tolerant and will go dormant during dry spells.
-Like its cousin the rain lily (Zephyranthes), Ammocharis coranica will respond rapidly to watering by growing new leaves and blooming.
+Ammocharis is drought-tolerant and will go dormant during dry spells.
+Like its cousin the rain lily (Zephyranthes), ammocharis will respond rapidly to watering by growing new leaves and blooming.
 Gardeners can stimulate 3 or 4 separate flowering events with properly spaced irrigation.
 In its native habitat it often blooms after a fire, but that does not mean you have to burn your backyard.
 Water alone is enough to trigger flowering (Perhaps you could fertilize it with liquid smoke and see what happens!).
-Ammocharis coranica is flexible about its growing conditions and in the wild occurs in sandy soils and clay.
-Try pairing Ammocharis coranica with other Cape plants such as scadoxus, zephyranthes, or habranthus to create a little slice of South Africa in your backyard.
+Ammocharis is flexible about its growing conditions and in the wild occurs in sandy soils and clay.
+Try pairing ammocharis with other Cape plants such as scadoxus, zephyranthes, or habranthus to create a little slice of South Africa in your backyard.